himanshu31shr/labelMerger/docs/KNOWLEDGE_BASE.md

 1. **Follow TDD (Test-Driven Development):**
    - Every new feature or change must include corresponding unit tests.
    - Ensure all tests pass before considering the task complete.
+   - Maintain test coverage above 90% for critical components.

 2. **Update Documentation:**
    - Update the `PRD.md` file to reflect any new features, changes, or enhancements.
    - Update the `README.md` file to include usage instructions, implementation details, and testing information for new features.
+   - Keep the Knowledge Base up to date with new patterns and practices.

 3. **Code Quality:**
    - Follow standard coding practices and ensure code readability.
    - Use meaningful variable and function names.
    - Avoid code duplication and ensure modularity.
+   - Follow TypeScript best practices and maintain strict type checking.

 4. **Testing Standards:**
    - Use Jest and `@testing-library/react` for unit and integration tests.
    - Mock external dependencies (e.g., `pdf-lib`, `papaparse`) as needed.
    - Ensure 100% test coverage for critical components and services.
+   - Write tests for both success and error scenarios.

 5. **Version Control:**
    - Commit changes with clear and descriptive messages.
    - Use feature branches for new features and merge them into the main branch after review.
+   - Follow conventional commits format.

 ---